Concordium/concordium.github.io/source/testnet/mobile-wallet/accounts-transactions.rst

 .. _guide-account-transactions:

 ===============================================================
-Get started with accounts and transactions in the mobile wallet
+Get started with accounts and transactions in the Mobile Wallet
 ===============================================================

 .. contents::